markmoxon/aviator-source-code-bbc-micro/README.md

 Under GitHub's rules, you have the right to read and fork this repository... but that's it.
 No other use is permitted, I'm afraid.

 My hope is that the educational and non-profit intentions of this repository will enable it to stay hosted and available, but the original copyright holders do have the right to ask for it to be taken down, in which case I will comply without hesitation.
-I do hope, though, that it will remain viable.
+I do hope, though, that along with the various other disassemblies and commentaries of Acornsoft's games for the BBC Micro, it will remain viable.

 ## Browsing the source in an IDE